 Although it might be tempting to skip over your gap year, it’s important that you don’t.
-By including your gap year in the right way, you’ll be able to enhance your résumé and, actually, make you even more employable.
+By including your gap year in the right way, you’ll be able to enhance your résumé and, actually, make yourself even more employable.

-Remember, that regardless of the reason, it’s not a crime to take some time off work to pursue a life-long dream.
+Remember that, regardless of the reason, it’s not a crime to take some time off work to pursue a life-long dream.
 You just need to show your dedication to finding and keeping a new job!